ywng/multi-style-transfer/README.md

 # Multiple Style Combine & Transfer - Image / Video
 It is based on the pytorch [fast-neural-style](https://github.com/pytorch/examples/tree/master/fast_neural_style) example for artistic style transfer.
-We further modifies the instance normalization in the transform network, making it conditional with multiple style images.
+We further modify the instance normalization in the transform network, making it conditional with multiple style images.
 So, you can combine effects from multiple style images and transfer to a target image.
 We also use this model to transfer videos in the multiple-style-combined ways.
 But note that the video style transfer is not real time.
 The video is pre-processed frame-by-frame and converted back to video after style transfer.

 ### Training content image datasets
 [COCO 2014 Training images dataset [83K/13GB]](http://images.cocodataset.org/zips/train2014.zip)